nbsrujan/emgViewer/README.md

 # emgViewer
-This repository contains Processing application to view Sampled EMG signals, filtered EMG signals and other properties realtime.
-EMG signals from hand are extracted from Amplifier manfactured by Advancer technologies.
+This repository contains Processing application to view Sampled EMG signals, filtered EMG signals, spectrogram realtime.
+EMG signals from motor neurons(non invasive electrodes on hand) are extracted from Amplifier manfactured by Advancer technologies.